Pairing correlations across the superfluid phase transition in the unitary Fermi gas: Abstract

 \section{Abstract}

-In the two-component Fermi gas with contact interactions a pseudogap regime, in which pairing correlations are present without superfluidity, can exist at temperatures between the superfluid critical temperature $T_c$ and a temperature $T^* > T_c$.
-However, the existence of a pseudogap in the unitary limit of infinite scattering length is debated.
-To help address this issue, we have used finite-temperature auxiliary-field quantum Monte Carlo (AFMC) methods to study the thermodynamics of the spin-balanced homogeneous unitary Fermi gas on a lattice.
-We present results for the thermal energy, heat capacity, condensate fraction, a model-independent pairing gap, and spin susceptibility, and compare them to experimental data when available.
-Our model space consists of the complete first Brillouin zone of the lattice, and our calculations are performed in the canonical ensemble of fixed particle number.
-We find that the energy-staggering pairing gap vanishes above $T_c$ and that $T^*$ at unitarity, as determined from the spin susceptibility, is lower than previously reported in AFMC simulations.
+In the two-component Fermi gas with a contact interaction, a pseudogap regime can exist at temperatures between the superfluid critical temperature $T_c$ and a temperature $T^* > T_c$.
+This regime is characterized by pairing correlations without superfluidity.
+However, in the unitary limit of infinite scattering length, the existence of this regime is still debated.
+To help address this, we have applied finite-temperature auxiliary-field quantum Monte Carlo (AFMC) to study the thermodynamics of the superfluid phase transition and signatures of the pseudogap in the spin-balanced homogeneous unitary Fermi gas.
+We present results at finite filling factor $\nu \simeq 0.06$ for the condensate fraction, an energy-staggering pairing gap, the spin susceptibility, and the heat capacity, and compare them to experimental data when available.
+In contrast to previous AFMC simulations, our model space consists of the complete first Brillouin zone of the lattice, and our calculations are performed in the canonical ensemble of fixed particle number.
+The canonical ensemble AFMC framework enables the calculation of a model-independent gap, providing direct information on pairing correlations without the need for numerical analytic continuation.
+We use finite-size scaling to estimate $T_c$ at the corresponding filling factor.
+We find that the energy-staggering pairing gap vanishes above $T_c$, showing no pseudogap effects, and that the spin susceptibility shows a substantially reduced signature of a spin gap compared to previously reported AFMC simulations.

 \ssec{Introduction} The unitary Fermi gas (UFG) is the infinite-scattering-length limit of a system of spin-$1/2$ fermions with a zero-range interaction.
 This system is relevant to a variety of physical systems, including neutron stars, strongly correlated QCD matter~\cite{Nishida2005} and high-$T_c$ superconductors~\cite{Randeria2010}.
 The homogenous UFG is a strongly correlated quantum many-body system characterized by a single energy scale and is of broad interest as a testing ground for many-body theories.